-If you’re a card-carrying member of the foodie club, you know that goat cheese reigns as king in the world of fromage.
-This tangy delight is renowned for its versatility, making it a highlight in countless recipes, from creamy pasta to zesty salads.
+If you're a card-carrying member of the foodie club, you know that goat cheese reigns as king in the world of fromage.
+This tangy delight is known for its versatility, making it a highlight in countless recipes, from creamy pasta to zesty salads (a cheese made from goat's milk with a distinctive tart, lactic tang).

 Key Takeaways: